 Lodging expenses incurred the night before official UTSA business has started and the night after official UTSA business has ended are reimbursable.

-The traveler must provide an original receipt to be eligible for reimbursement.
+The Traveler must provide a scanned receipt to be eligible for reimbursement.
 The receipt must include all of the following:

-If an original lodging receipt is unavailable, a canceled check, credit card slip used to pay the lodging expense or a credit card billing statement may be provided when submitting the reimbursement request.
+If a lodging receipt is unavailable, a canceled check, credit card slip used to pay the lodging expense or a credit card billing statement may be provided when submitting the reimbursement request.

 For more information, see the State Comptroller Hotel Directory Listing.

-If the lodging expense is paid for by only one of the travelers, then the non-paying traveler's name and TA number must be referenced on the TRS form.
+If the lodging expense is paid for by only one of the Travelers, then the non-paying Traveler's name and TA number must be referenced on the Expense Report.

 Travelers may be reimbursed for lodging expenses that exceed the per diem reimbursement rate for the travel destination if one of the following reasons exists: